cypress-io/deploy-bits/README.md

 // returns a promise
 ```

+Note: if a local folder contains `build.json` it will be uploaded with "no cache" headers.

 ### Small print

 Support: if you find any problems with this module, email / tweet /